xieweiAlex/English_Learning/words/2023/words-Feb.md

+both from ground up and top down
+shoulder
+delve in
+faculty
+Some disaffected members left to form a new party.

 New York’s stockmarkets are thrashing Hong Kong and London.
 A recent Bloomberg article pointed out that a new scourge is sweeping our nation: declining survey response rates.
 There was no one he revered more than Antoninus.
 How could he possibly live up to the task of following in his footsteps?